Several easy ways to overwinter your geraniums aka pelargoniums successfully. Overwintering your geraniums is a great way to save money.

 You can also leave part of the plant as you do in the preceding method.
 The 3 in 1 spray will help prevent problems but I have better success in cutting the plant all the way off.

-But if it did here is how I would do it.
-Just clean the plant with the spray hose and give it a good spray with the 3 in 1 protective spray.
+To overwinter in the house clean the geranium plant with the spray hose and give it a good spray with the 3 in 1 protective spray.

-Since you are bringing the plant in from outdoors you should also treat the soil with the mosquito bits.
+Since most potting soils can be infested with fungus gnats you should also treat the soil with the mosquito bits.
 Place it in a bright space like an eastern or southern facing window.

 Is your plant to big to bring into the house?
 Then do this…